Zhaoyilunnn/class/README.md

 - `--opt`: optimization level of multi\_ctrl
 - `--t`: scaling factor of two-qubit duration, since current simulated device has a much longer 2-q duration than SOTA.
 - `--p`: percentage of condition pairs in a quantum circuit

+Run `python exp/bench.py -h` for detailed instructions and explanations of all command line arguments.